pkotoucek/phpmailer-gmail-with-XOAUTH2/README.md

 ## 2. INFO

-As Google still changing rules, like example: [Google API Client Upgrade Guide](https://github.com/googleapis/google-api-php-client/blob/main/UPGRADING.md)
-Now (11.2024) this tutorial works, but if will stop working, you need to update procedure accordingly to changes!
+As Google still changing rules, like example: [Google API Client Upgrade Guide](https://github.com/googleapis/google-api-php-client/blob/main/UPGRADING.md), now (11.2024) this tutorial works, but if will stop working, you need to update procedure accordingly to changes!

 ## 3. PREREQ: